Who is Oscar favourite Ariana DeBose and what other movies has she starred in?

-Film fans are on hot alert, with the 94th Academy Awards returning to Hollywood this weekend.
+It was an explosive 94th Academy Awards in Hollywood at the weekend.

+However, despite the event being slightly overshadowed by a shocking moment between Will Smith and Chris Rock, the awards ceremony also presented plenty cheer with the likes of Troy Kotsur and Ariana DeBose picking up well deserved first Oscar wins.

-Set to be hosted by the trio of Amy Schumer, Regina Hall and Wanda Sykes, the ceremony is set to take place at the Dolby Theatre in Los Angeles, California this Sunday March 27, as the stars of cinema walk the red carpet for the first time since 2020.
+Hosted by Amy Schumer, Regina Hall and Wanda Sykes, the ceremony took place at the Dolby Theatre in Los Angeles, California on Sunday March 27, as the stars of cinema walked the red carpet for the first time since 2020.

-And anticipation is hotting up in tinsel town, as fans and filmmakers alike ponder if there are to be any surprise winners at this years event, with the likes of Sian Heder film Coda tipped to challenge long time favourite The Power Of The Dog for Best Picture.
+Sian Heder saw his Apple TV film Coda topple favourite the The Power Of The Dog for Best Picture, while Will Smith picked up the coveted award of Best Actor.

-Amongst those in the running for a Academy Award is star of West Side Story Ariana DeBose, with the American actor the stand out favourite for Best Actress In A Supporting Role, with odds as short as 1 to 4 currently being offered the bookies.
+However, the star of West Side Story Ariana DeBose, was one of the most important parts of the night, after she picked up the award for Best Supporting actress – making her the first Afro-Latina and openly queer woman of colour to scoop the award.

 Born in North Caroline, DeBose is a multi-talented star already, finding success as an actor, singer, and dancer despite being just 31-years-old.